NHS Centre for Reviews and Dissemination

 Authors' results and conclusions: Clinical:There are very few well designed studies that assess the effectiveness of rehabilitation after stroke, and no studies that evaluate its cost-effectiveness.
 There is some evidence that formal rehabilitation is effective, especially where it is provided by well organised multi-disciplinary teams.

-Authors' recomendations: Much more research is required to establish which aspects of stroke rehabilitation are most effective.
+Authors' recommendations: Much more research is required to establish which aspects of stroke rehabilitation are most effective.
 Further good quality research is required to inform a variety of decisions on the use of specific rehabilitation services in different settings.

 Authors' methods: Systematic review